HotPocketHPE/mhguide/README.md

 > Example: Ranged Weapons vs. Tigrex.
 Tigrex is relentlessly aggressive and charges constantly, so escaping him while staying in Critical Distance can be extremely difficult!
 Melee weapons can naturally stand much closer.

+# Brief Weapon Overview

+## Greatsword

+Greatsword hugely emphasizes prediction and positioning.
+It's simple to pick up, with only one primary move, but legendarily difficult to master.

+The charge slash is your most important tool.
+A fully charged hit does massive damage, but don't be greedy!
+It's better to hit a low charge hit than to whiff a high charge one.

+Don't forget that you can block!
+It hurts your Sharpness but is good for emergencies.

+## Hammer

+Hammer is a hard-hitting yet versatile weapon.
+Different levels of charge give different moves, and hitting a monster's head enough can KO it for a big opening.

+Hammer can charge while moving, which gives it surprising mobility!
+The superpound (release a full charge when standing still) is relatively safe, but deals good damage and KO buildup.

+The golf swing does big damage, so try to do them when you can.
+Don't neglect the other moves though, they do surprising damage and can be very useful in many situations!

+## Hunting Horn

+Hunting Horn is a long-range, mobile melee weapon with reliable pokes and KO potential when hitting the head.
+It can also play songs that grant buffs to yourself and teammates.

+## Sword and Shield

+Sword and Shield

+## Dual Blades

+Dual Blades

+## Long Sword

+Long Sword is an easy to learn weapon with flowing attacks and good mobility.
+Use the Spirit Meter for big, sweeping slashes and keep up the offensive!

+The Fade Slash is the heart and soul of Long Sword.
+It's a bit slow, but both deals damage and moves you backwards (or left/right in 3rd and 4th gen).
+Use it near the end of your attacks to get into position.

+Filling up your Spirit Meter will make it flash for a while, which prevents it from decaying and ups your damage.
+In 3rd and 4th gen, hitting with the last attack of your Spirit combo will level up your aura (white -> yellow -> red).
+This also upgrades your damage, so go for it when you can.

+## Lance

+Lance is a defensive powerhouse that uses its heavy shield to keep up unrelenting pressure.
+Poke the monster's weak points and block anything that comes your way!

+## Gunlance

+Gunlance is a quirky defensive weapon with a wide variety of moves (and of course a gun that shoots from your lance).

+## Switch Axe

+Switch Axe

+## Insect Glaive

+Insect Glaive

+## Charge Blade

+Charge Blade offers a wide variety of moves for technical players to pore over.
+Use your weapon's two forms wisely to maintain your resources, deal big damage, and even KO the monster!

+Guard Points can "steal the initiative" from monsters when used well.

+## Bow

+Bow is a mobile ranged weapon that can charge its attacks to strike at opportune moments.

+## Light Bowgun

+Light Bowgun

+## Heavy Bowgun

+Heavy Bowgun is the Light Bowgun's bulkier sibling, trading mobility and ammo efficiency for sheer damage potential.

 # Hunting Fundamentals

 ## The Essence of Combat